softleader/captain-kube/README.md

 ![](./docs/captainkube-01.svg)

-> Porting SoftLeader's projects faster, more reliable and automatically to Kubernetes with Captain Kube.
+> Porting SoftLeader's products faster, more reliable and automatically to Kubernetes with Captain Kube.

 Documentation and Other Links: